pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. How to configure ECS to have flow logs ONLY FROM CONTAINERS (two answers) options:

-a) use aws vpc network mode.
+  - a) use aws vpc network mode.
-b) something.
+  - b) something.
-c) use bridge network mode.
+  - c) use bridge network mode.
-d) enable container ENI flow logs.
+  - d) enable container ENI flow logs.

 The first one seems to be quite simple, in awsvpc mode each container has it's own elastic network interface and you can have flow flog for ENI.
 So that seems to be the correct answer.

 2. Someone created a lambda that is triggered by S3 PutObject event and this lambda writes new file to the same bucket.
 How should the admin stop the loop (one answer)

-a) set reserved concurrency to 0
+  - a) set reserved concurrency to 0
-b) deny the lambda bucket access
+  - b) deny the lambda bucket access
-c) something
+  - c) something
-d) something
+  - d) something

 https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html
 "To throttle a function, set the reserved concurrency to zero" so i guess setting it to 0 is the right answer.

 3. What would a sysops need to connect to a managed kubernetes service from his own machine after he set the cluster up

-a) kubeconfig
+  - a) kubeconfig
-b) kube-proxy.yaml
+  - b) kube-proxy.yaml
-c) something
+  - c) something
-d) something
+  - d) something

 I also remember that there was one question about
 - `S3 Object Lock` and one answer was `with Governance mode and the other one with Compliance mode`

 ### Review berfore exam

- - `Amazon Inspector` - Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+ - `Amazon Inspector` - Amazon Inspector is an automated **`security assessment service that helps improve the security and compliance of applications deployed on AWS`**.
 Amazon Inspector automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
-After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
+After performing an assessment, Amazon Inspector **``produces a detailed list of security findings``** prioritized by level of severity.

 - `AWS Control Tower` - AWS Control Tower offers the easiest way to set up and govern a secure, multi-account AWS environment.
 It establishes a landing zone that is based on the best-practices blueprints and enables governance using guardrails you can choose from a pre-packaged list.
 The landing zone is a well-architected, multi-account baseline that follows AWS best practices.
 Guardrails implement governance rules for security, compliance, and operations.